gtema/gtema.github.io/content/about.md

 ## Who am I

-An experienced Software architect and developer, Team Lead with passion on learning new things.
+An experienced Software architect and developer, Team Lead with passion on learning new things, a strong open-source believer.

 **Life motto**: make life easier.
 Wish to bring new and better IT technologies into our life, comfort instead of complexity.
 Believe, that cloud based technologies (with careful design) can make our life much more comfortable.